One Hundred and Eight

-I have been exploring this technique with various white slip recipes and experimenting with brushes for different textures.
+I was exploring this technique with various white slip recipes and experimenting with brushes for different textures.

-The offering bowls were made with local Preseli clay, dug and processed by students of Coleg Plas Dwbl, young adults with learning difficulties, who participate at crafts and land-based skills as work experience.
+The offering bowls were made with local Preseli clay, dug and processed at Coleg Plas Dwbl by students with learning difficulties, who participate at crafts and land-based skills as work experience.

-The finished bowls were placed in the ancient Gors Fawr stone circle near Plas Dwbl where the clay was dug from the ground.
+Coming full circle - the finished bowls were placed in the ancient Gors Fawr stone circle near Coleg Plas Dwbl where the clay was dug from the ground.